Michelle Rodriguez Catches Heat For Defending Liam Neeson

 Some even said the actress hardly had a right to voice her thoughts on the matter because the remarks didn’t apply to her race.

-“Not being funny but Michelle Rodriguez isn’t Black nor did the racist remarks apply to her so as a POC She needs to stay in her lane.
-I hate it when other demographics try to speak on behalf of Black People like it’s them Liam Neeson was talking about,” A different Twitter user said as they retweeted the piece published by the magazine.
+“Not being funny but Michelle Rodriguez isn’t Black nor did the racist remarks apply to her, so as a [person of color], she needs to stay in her lane.
+I hate it when other demographics try to speak on behalf of Black People like it’s them.
+Liam Neeson was talking about,” another Twitter user said, as they retweeted the piece published by the magazine.

 Me to Michelle Rodriguez after reading her defense of Liam Neeson: pic.twitter.com/00GdODutTE